 Phthalates have also been associated with diabetes in Mexican women.
 That study found that levels of three types of DEHP metabolites were higher in adult women with diabetes than those without diabetes.
 The results suggest that phthalate exposures may play a role in diabetes development (Svensson et al. 2011).
 In elderly Swedes, various phthalates were associated with fasting blood glucose levels, as well as cholesterol and blood pressure (Olsén et al. 2012).
-In obese Belgian adults, phthalate levels were linked to insulin resistance (Dirinck et al. 2015).
+In Belgian adults with obesity, phthalate levels were linked to insulin resistance (Dirinck et al. 2015).
 While in Turkish adults, phthalate levels were strongly associated with BMI (Oktar et al. 2017).
 And in U.S. adults, certain phthalates were linked to high blood pressure, a component of metabolic syndrome (Shiue 2014a; Shiue 2014b).
 In Dutch adults, phthalate levels were associated with a higher BMI and waist circumference (van der Meer et al. 2020).

 In the U.S., levels of several phthalate metabolites were associated with increased insulin resistance and abdominal obesity in men (Stahlhut et al. 2007).
 In another U.S. study, of people aged 6-80, various phthalate metabolites were associated with higher body mass index (BMI) and waist circumference in men aged 20-59.
 Effects in women were not as consistent.
 In some ages, exposures was associated with lower BMI (Hatch et al. 2008; Hatch et al. 2010).
 In a third U.S. study, a number of phthalates were associated with obesity in men and women, with differences depending on the type of phthalate, age, and sex (Buser et al. 2014).
 In a fourth U.S. study, certain phthalate metabolites were associated with an increased risk of overweight/obesity and BMI in black children, but not children of other ethnic groups (Trasande et al. 2013b).
 And a fifth study found that phthalate metabolite levels in U.S. women were associated with BMI, waist circumference, and cholesterol levels.
 The associations varied by metabolite.
 Women who had slower conversion of MEHP to its metabolite had both higher BMI and waist circumference (Yaghiyan et al. 2015).
 Compared to other phthalates and other chemicals, mono carboxyoctyl phthalate (MCOP), was one of the most important chemicals associated with obesity (Zhang et al. 2018).
 Thus the relationship between phthalates and obesity may depend on gender, age, race, type of phthalate, and metabolic rate of processing phthalates in the body.
 And some argue that according to their model, increased food intake can lead to both higher weight and higher phthalate levels, which might help explain some associations (Campbell et al. 2018).
 The relationship between DEHP and insulin resistance also appears to be affected by the levels of beta-carotene (an antioxidant) in blood; thus diet is also important and may help protect against the effects of phthalates (Li et al. 2019).